lincolnyouree/Yellow-Slotmachine/README.md

 ## Objective:

-To create a browser-based game that accurately simulates a simple slot machine.
+Create a browser-based game that simulates a simple slot machine.

 ## To Play the Game:

-* Click here to play the game.
+* Click [here](https://lincolnyouree.github.io/slot-machine-project-1/) to play the game.

 ## Motivation:

-* A slot machine is one of the few games I technically know how to play, thus one of the few I would considered building.
+* A slot machine is one of the few games I technically know how to play, thus one of the few I considered building.

 ## Wireframe: